phseidl/jku-ml-seminar/README.md

 # Seminar and Master's Thesis Repository

-Meeting: every Monday 14-15:00 SP13 S318 (first ~30min for DD; rest for EEG)
+Meeting: every Monday 14-15:00 SP13 S318 or via [zoom](https://jku.zoom.us/j/98032906314?pwd=ZFRQVDA5UVU1T0d6U0R2eGljQjF3dz09)

 This is the official repository for the seminar and master's thesis project, which encompasses two distinct groups: drug-discovery and EEG (Electroencephalography) research.
 This mono-repository is designed to facilitate coordination, version control, and collaboration between you all.

 Most important thing:
-your results should be reproducable and therefore well documented!!!
+your results should be reproducible and therefore well documented!

 ## Table of Contents